north-numerical-computing/MATLAB-tensor-core/README.md

 ## Overview

-This repository provides accurate tensor core models written in MATLAB.
+This repository provides accurate tensor (NVIDIA) and matrix (AMD) core models written in MATLAB.
 It also includes parts of the model validation data which is used to refine the models as shown in [1].

-The [models](models/) directory contains the MATLAB models of tensor cores of several NVIDIA GPUs, all of which are build on the parameterised model in [Generic_BFMA_TC.m](models/tools/Generic_BFMA_TC.m).
+The [models](models/) directory contains the MATLAB models of tensor cores of several NVIDIA GPUs and matrix cores of three arch of AMD GPUs, all of which are build on the parameterised model in [Generic_BFMA_TC.m](models/tools/Generic_BFMA_TC.m).
 For example the [B200TC.m](models/B200TC.m) models the General Matrix Multiply (GEMM) based on the accurate model of a tensor core in the NVIDIA Blackwell B200 GPUs.
 In the current version of the toolbox, the models take matrices and input and output floating-point formats as inputs and multiply the matrices by using a recursive summation algorithm to accummulate the results of several tensor core invocations.

 The initial analysis of the behaviour of GPU tensor cores is performed with the code available at [IEEE_HPEC2025_block_FMA_tests](https://github.com/faiziktk/IEEE_HPEC2025_block_FMA_tests).
 It is based on the generalised testing methodology [2] which determines the following features of hardware computing mixed-precision inner products:

-* Support for subnormal numbers
+* Support for subnormal numbers in input and output
 * Presence of extra bits for significand alignment in multi-term addition
 * Availability of extra carry bits
 * Normalization patterns in multi-term floating-point addition